NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_01_InverseKinematics/notes/A1_InverseKinemtics_Notes_00.md

 But its not local space to bone its local space to rel parent, so make sure offset is used for ....

 Sample code operates on drawing (from current joint (parent to child), my code gets current joint (from parent) so while there end segment is the child joint, in my loop, the end pos is the current joint offset + parent offset and start pos is the parent offset.

+They define offset and transform together so there origin vertex per bone is always (0,0,0)

 ##### Building Skeleton of bones from BVH Data